EDUCBA

 Q6.
 What is a good EBITDA?

-Answer: Company’s EBITDA depends on several factors, including its industry, size, and growth prospects.
+Answer: The company’s EBITDA depends on several factors, including its industry, size, and growth prospects.
 For example, a small startup in a high-growth sector may have a very different EBITDA than a large, established company in a mature industry.
-However, according to economists and analysts, a good EBITDA value is above 10%.
+However, economists and analysts say a good EBITDA value is above 10%.

 Q7.
 What does EBITDA mean in business?